 With this model, Tamiya’s art was to adapt a japanese car to the Texas style.
 The high mounted bodyshell features a “cowboy” style and the big spike tires give it a “BigFoot” look.

 On the track, the car handles like its predecessors.
 The high center of gravity requires to be careful when cornering at speed.
 The tires do a great dampening job in addition to the dampers, making the car clear any obstacle.

-This is a model you are always pleased to drive, looking for reaching its limits and seeing it absorbing obstacles more or less bestially.
+Clearly this is a model you are always pleased to drive, looking for reaching its limits and seeing it absorbing obstacles more or less bestially.
 But you must always keep in mind how many hours you spent working on the bodyshell: the ABS bodyshell can rapidly suffer from scratches.

 I love this model because it is quite rare as collectors generally prefer the Monster Beetle and the Blackfoot.
 But this big wheel Subaru Brat version looks great.

-Restoring this car, hunting for its rare options and decorating it as close as “box-art” as possible was a real pleasure, at least as intense as the result of watching it riding on the track.
+To conclude, restoring this car, hunting for its rare options and decorating it as close as “box-art” as possible was a real pleasure, at least as intense as the result of watching it riding on the track.